 English Major (BA)

-The Department of English embraces the integration of faith, biblical understanding, and life-long learning.
-The department strives to equip students who major or minor in English and those who take English classes as a general studies requirement with essential knowledge and skills in language, literature, and communication.
+DBU’s Department of English embraces the integration of faith, biblical understanding, and life-long learning.
+The English department aims to equip students who study English, whether as their major or as a general studies requirement, with the essential knowledge of language, literature, and communication.

 Why an English Degree?

-If you love to read and write, this major is probably a good fit for you.
-English majors are prepared for graduate school and/or careers in such fields as business, law, ministry, teaching, writing, content creation, public relations, researching, publishing, editing, and marketing.
-Steve Jobs famously said, “Technology alone is not enough. . .
-It’s technology married with liberal arts, married with the humanities, that yields us the result that make our hearts sing.”
-This is exactly why English majors are needed not only in the field of education and graduate programs, but also in major corporations and technology firms.
+If you love to read and write, pursuing an English major is probably a good fit for you.
+English majors are prepared for graduate school and careers in business, law, ministry, teaching, writing, content creation, public relations, researching, publishing, editing, and marketing.
+Steve Jobs famously said, "Technology alone is not enough. . .
+It's technology married with liberal arts, married with the humanities, that yields us the result that make our hearts sing."
+This is precisely why English majors are needed not only in the field of education and graduate programs but also in major corporations and technology firms.

 Designed to Meet Your Needs